Techniques and manpower driving development and innovation

 The behaviours of enzymes, emulsifiers and hydrocolloids that might be used to formulate improvers are also brought under scrutiny with a view to obtaining the desired results in baking while keeping quantities strictly to a minimum.
 The Baking Center™ facilities work in close collaboration with the research laboratory to ensure that the solutions provided by R&D perfectly meet the desires and constraints of bakers.
 Science and baking, therefore, meet on a daily basis!

-Laboratories encouraging development and innovation
+Laboratories encouraging research & development innovation

 The R&D laboratories belonging to the Lesaffre group are available to help bakers establish a good diagnosis.
 By analysing flour using advanced technologies (infrared analyser, Kjedhal method, ash oven, alveograph, farinograph and Glutomatic), it is possible to provide tailored solutions either by using certain fermentation methods or by formulating functional ingredients.